eliasputtini/goread/README.md

 # React Native Github Repo

-App that search repositories and open them by using github search api
+App that search repositories and open them by using github search api, in a infinite scroll feed.

 ### Dependencies